celigo/integrator-api-docs/index.md

 # Introduction
 The Integrator is an API first platform.
 Features are released here first, and then shortly after in the UI.
 The Integrator API is RESTful, uses JSON, and is secured by Bearer Tokens.
 The target audience for the API is developers building integration based apps.
 Complementing the API, the Integrator supports a rich extension framework.
-The integrations that you build can include an installer, settings pages, along with any number of hooks or wrappers (hooks and wrappers give you the ability to write your own custom code, and are useful for requirements that cannot be implemented via configuration alone).
+The integrations you build can include an installer, settings pages, along with any number of hooks or wrappers (hooks and wrappers give you the ability to write your own custom code, and are useful for requirements that cannot be implemented via configuration alone).
 Any integrations that you build can be listed in the Integrator Marketplace for easy install by any other Integrator user.
 Enjoy!

 ## Quick Start
 ## Authentication
 ### Bearer Tokens
 Every Integrator account is provisioned with one API token.
-Clients should transmit their token using the "Authorization" request header field and the "Bearer" authentication scheme.
+API clients should transmit this token using the "Authorization" request header field and the "Bearer" authentication scheme.

-Sample Request:
+Sample HTTP Request:

 ```
 GET /v1/tokenInfo HTTP/1.1